 Following the correct nock position ensures that everything is in the proper placement, and you are not risking having the fletching hit the other parts of the bow, like the riser, whenever you shoot.

-Below are the steps on how to nock an arrow correctly on a compound and recurve bow with a drop-away rest and whisker biscuit:
+Below are the steps on how to nock an arrow correctly on a compound or recurve bow with a drop-away rest or whisker biscuit:

 a.
 Recurve bow